EU recycles investment plans to counter US green subsidies

 Paris is undeterred.
 An official in President Emmanuel Macron’s office insisted the sovereignty fund plan would indeed be in the final summit statement.

-A diplomat from a country opposed to increased spending conceded it would be “noted” but that many countries did not see why it should be talked about before von der Leyen’s formal proposal.
+A diplomat from a country opposed to increased spending conceded it would be “noted” but that many countries did not see why it should be talked about before von der Leyen’s formal proposal.—AFP

 Comments